---

 7.1 While the importance of building relationships at face-to-face meetings is recognised, the climate impact of business travel and flights should be weighed against this when individual travel decisions are taken.
 Encourage virtual meetings as the default.

-7.2 A business case should be made for practices that are not in keeping with the [firm’s/ company’s] environmental charter.
-Consider putting in place a corporate travel reduction plan, perhaps classing travel into high, medium and low priority; with low priority travel requiring internal approval from a [partner/ director] with responsibility for the [firm’s/ company’s] sustainability policies.
+7.2 A business case should be made for practices that are not in keeping with the \[firm’s/ company’s\] environmental charter.
+Consider putting in place a corporate travel reduction plan, perhaps classing travel into high, medium and low priority; with low priority travel requiring internal approval from a \[partner/ director\] with responsibility for the \[firm’s/ company’s\] sustainability policies.

-7.3 Implement green transaction protocols, and green arbitration and litigation protocols throughout the business.
-[Drafting note: See The Chancery Lane Project: Evan’s Protocols (Green Transaction Execution Protocols), Emilia’s Protocols (Green Litigation and Arbitration Protocols), Toby’s Clause (Avoiding Excessive Paperwork in Dispute Resolution) and Mia’s Clause (Low Carbon Arbitration Hearings).]
+7.3 Implement green transaction protocols, and green arbitration and litigation protocols throughout the business. \[_Drafting note: See The Chancery Lane Project:_ [_Evan’s Protocols_](https://chancerylaneproject.org/climate-clauses/green-transaction-execution-protocols/) _(Green Transaction Execution Protocols),_ [_Emilia’s Protocols_](https://chancerylaneproject.org/climate-clauses/green-litigation-and-arbitration-protocols/) _(Green Litigation and Arbitration Protocols),_ [_Toby’s Clause_](https://chancerylaneproject.org/climate-clauses/avoidance-of-excessive-paperwork-in-dispute-resolution/) _(Avoiding Excessive Paperwork in Dispute Resolution) and_ [_Mia’s Clause_](https://chancerylaneproject.org/climate-clauses/low-carbon-arbitration-hearings/) _(Low Carbon Arbitration Hearings)._\]

 **8. Procurement**